zhida-li/CyberDefense/src/CSharp_Tool_BGP/Readme.md

 For execution in Windows environments, the ConsoleApplication1.exe file can be executed directly.

-In Linux and MacOS environments, Mono must be used to run the C Sharp Tool
+In Linux and MacOS environments, Mono must be used to run the C Sharp Tool.

 ### Case 1: No arguments passed on the command line